creitive/breadcrumbs/README.md

 Breadcrumbs::addCrumb('Pages', 'pages');
 Breadcrumbs::addCrumb('Subpage', 'subpage');
 Breadcrumbs::addCrumb('Subsubpage', '/subsubpage');
+Breadcrumbs::addCrumb('Other website', 'http://otherwebsite.com/some-page');

 echo Breadcrumbs::render();
 ```

 The third breadcrumb ("Subpage") will link to `/pages/subpage`, building on the previous breadcrumb.
-However, the fourth and last breadcrumb will link to `/subsubpage`, because its address starts with a slash.
+However, the fourth breadcrumb will link to `/subsubpage`, because its address starts with a slash.
+The last breadcrumb will obviously link to the passed URL.

 ### CSS classes